-Employment of media and communication occupations is projected to grow 4 percent over the next ten years, about as fast as the average for all occupations, and will result in about 46,200 new jobs.
+Employment of media and communication occupations is projected to grow 14 percent over the next ten years, faster than the average for all occupations, and will result in about 151,500 new jobs.
 Demand for media and communication occupations is expected to arise from the need to create, edit, translate, and disseminate information through a variety of different platforms.

-Media and communication equipment workers (such as broadcast and sound engineering technicians, film and video editors, and photographers) have a median annual wage of $50,870, higher than the median annual wage for all occupations in the economy.
+Media and communication equipment workers (such as broadcast, sound, and video technicians, film and video editors, and photographers) have a median annual wage of $50,870, higher than the median annual wage for all occupations in the economy.

 Announcers present music, news, and sports and may provide commentary or interview guests about these or other important topics.
 Some act as masters of ceremonies (emcees) or disc jockeys (DJs) at weddings, parties, or clubs.

-Broadcast and sound engineering technicians set up, operate, and maintain the electrical equipment for radio programs, television broadcasts, concerts, sound recordings, and movies.
+Broadcast, sound, and video technicians set up, operate, and maintain the electrical equipment for radio programs, television broadcasts, concerts, sound recordings, and movies.

 Editors plan, review, and revise content for publication.